Bioconductor/BioC2019/docs/schedule.md

 : + The Basics: Introduction to Bioconductor Annotation Resources
   + SingleCell: Analysis of multi-sample multi-group scRNA-seq data
   + RNAseq & Omics: Using the recount2 resource and related tools
-  + Genomics & EA: Easy and efficient ensemble gene set testing with EGSEA
+  + Genomics & Enrichment Analysis: Easy and efficient ensemble gene set testing with EGSEA

 2:00 - 2:50 -- Workshops Session 5b
 : + The Basics: Introduction to Bioconductor Annotation Resources
   + SingleCell: Analysis of multi-sample multi-group scRNA-seq data
   + RNAseq & Omics: Using the recount2 resource and related tools
-  + Genomics & EA: Functional enrichment analysis of high-throughput omics data
+  + Genomics & Enrichment Analysis: Functional enrichment analysis of high-throughput omics data

 2:50 - 3:10 -- Break
 :